-The now and present members of the New York Young Republican Club, Inc., comprising of and serving the Republican citizens of the whole and incorporated New York City, in order to better serve our Party, City, State, and Nation, through educating the general citizenry about the Republican Party, and support the candidates running for office as Republicans, and develop the younger members of the party to be its eventual leaders, do hereby declare that this document will serve as the Bylaws and sole governing document for the New York Young Republican Club, Inc.
+The now and present members of the New York Young Republican Club, Inc., comprising of and serving the Republican citizens of the whole and incorporated New York City, to better serve our Party, City, State, and Nation, through educating the general citizenry about the Republican Party, and to support the candidates running for office as Republicans, and to develop the younger members of the party to be its eventual leaders, do hereby declare that this document will serve as the Bylaws governing the New York Young Republican Club, Inc.

 ARTICLE I – NAME

 Section 2.
-The Executive Board may adopt a different name for the Organization by a two-thirds (2/3) majority vote if:
+The Board of Governors may adopt a different name for the Organization by a two-thirds (2/3) majority vote if:

-- Required to do so by the New York Republican Party.
+- Required to do so by the New York Republican State Committee.

 - Such a change is necessary or advantageous under the laws of the state of New York.

 Section 3.
 The Board of Governors shall endeavor to prevent the association of the Club’s name with any campaign, political cause, or other organization except in the manner prescribed by these Bylaws.